raspberrypilearning/drum-star/en/step_8.md

 --- collapse ---
 ---
-title: The number of beats doesn't change correctly when I get a new drum
+title: The number of beats doesn't change correctly when I unlock a new drum
 ---

 Check that you have `changed beats by`{:class="block3variables"} a negative number `when this sprite clicked`{:class="block3events"} in the script for the **Get** button for the drum.